suddutt1/sit-workshop-api/LAB.md

 docker compose up -d
 docker compose ps
 docker compose restart api
+# Optionally you can check the api logs
+docker logs api
 ```

 6. Open the link [http://localhost:8080/q/swagger-ui/] in the a browser